zoeyzyhu/pydisort/README.md

 op.ds().nstr = 4
 op.ds().nmom = 4
 op.ds().nphase = 4

-# DISORT solves plane-parallel radiative transfer problems in a 1D atmosphere
-# The dimensions are number of layers (nlyr), number of streams (nstr),
-# number of phase moments (nmom), and number of phases (nphase).
-# Usually, nlyr, nstr, nmom and nphase are the same.
-# The example above sets the number of layers to 4, number of streams to 4.
-# Radiation flags are packed in a string and passed to the flags function.
-# See later for more details on the flags.
 ```

 - Step 3.
 Construct the Disort object based on the options.